-Millennial women in the workplace: can being trendy also mean business?
+Millennial marketing in the workplace: can being trendy also mean business?

 Now, for this hot take, you've either seen the original feed on your TikTok feed or seen the commotion this video has stirred up online.
 If you're anything like me, this video came up on your for you page, and like all the other ones made to his sound, you laughed and kept scrolling.
 However, for those not in this age group—I'm speaking to those, particularly those 40 plus, probably having spent any amount of time in a corporate setting—this video is jaw-dropping.